Systems-Theory-in-Systems-Biology/EPI/docs/source/tutorial_material/tutorial.rst

 Tutorial
 ========

-This tutorial provides a full walk-through on how to apply EPI to a example problem.
+This tutorial provides a full walk-through on how to apply Eulerian Parameter Inference (EPI) to an example problem.
 We only assume that you already installed :code:`eulerpi`.
-The tutorial is divided in four sections:
+The tutorial is divided into four sections:

 0. :ref:`Introduction`
 1. :ref:`Define your data`